-Many people mistakenly consider sending bulk emails as spam, but it is not true.
-An email is a spam in only one case — if the recipient has not given a permission to receive emails.
+Many people mistakenly consider sending bulk emails as spam, but it is not the case.
+An email is spam in only one case — if the recipient has not given their permission to receive emails.

 Why is it called spam?

-The word spam refers to the canned food.
-This is a cooked meat, placed in a can.
-It was widespread during World War II when there was not enough meat for the soldiers and they had to eat canned food every day.
+The word spam refers to canned food.
+It is cooked meat, placed in a can.
+It was widespread during World War II when there was not enough meat for the soldiers, and they had to eat canned food every day.
 Everybody was fed up and annoyed by the SPAM.
 This abbreviation has several meanings: SPiced hAM, Shoulders of Pork And hAM.
 The original idea is known only among the founders of the brand.

 Who was the first spammer?

 The first known spammer was Gary Thuerk, a marketer in the Digital Equipment Corporation.
 He sent the first spam in 1978 to 400 recipients, out of 2600 on ARPAnet.
 Gary Thuerk sold DEC machines, and actually, his spam worked, as he got $13 million income.
-Thuerk received some complaints, but his favourite one was from a man from the University of Utah.
-This man told that he had not managed to use his office computer as the spam email used all the disc space.
-Gary Thuerk considers himself not as the first spammer but the email marketer.
+Thuerk received some complaints, but his favorite one was from a man from the University of Utah.
+This man said that he had not managed to use his office computer as the spam email used all the disc space.
+Gary Thuerk considers himself not as the first spammer, but most email marketers do.

 This fraud is known all over the world.
 It is also called Nigerian bank scam, Nigerian money offer, Nigerian Letter, 419 fraud, Nigerian scam.
 The country it originated from is obvious.
 Firstly, it was a postal fraud sent between 1970-1980-s during the Second Nigerian Republic.
-Many of the letters were believed to be written by the members of the royal family, government and businessmen.
+Many of the letters were believed to be written by the members of the royal family, government, and people in the business.
 They asked for financial aid, in particular, bank account numbers.
-They pretended to need the help because of currency devaluation in the country.
-Then, it became a popular email fraud.
-Spammers tell that they have inherited a fortune but they need your bank account for transfer, and if you help — you will get the interests.
+They pretended to need help because of currency devaluation in the country.
+Then, it became a widespread email fraud.
+Spammers say that they have inherited a fortune, but they need your bank account for transfer, and if you help — you will get the interests.
 So, people give a fee in advance and receive nothing.

 Spammers want you to give your personal information at the fake websites that look like the legitimate ones.